privong/papers-in-markdown/aastex62/README.md

 ## Known Issues

 * AASTeX table environments pass through to LaTeX without trouble.
 But note that these will not translate to other outputs (HTML, epub, etc.).
 So consider what your desired outputs will be before you put lots of effort into tables.
 Or write a [pandoc filter](https://pandoc.org/filters.html) to handle tables.
 * The AAS bibliography format is not part of the [Zotero (citation) Style Repository](https://www.zotero.org/styles) so `pandoc-citeproc` does not have access to the correct citation style.
-Dealing with this is beyond the scope of this particular repository, but hopefully that spec will eventually be translated into [Citation style language](https://citationstyles.org/).
+This means that using `pandoc` to output directly to PDF will not result in the correct reference formatting.
+See above for a method to get PDF output with AAS Journals compatible references.